Marine Corps Vet says 9/11 was his reason for enlisting

-A Marine Corps Vet from Addison County says his service in the military was in part due to 9/11.
+A Addison County Marine Corps veteran says his service in the military was in part due to 9/11.

 Justin Sinkevich was born and raised Belville, New Jersey, just 40 minutes from New York City.
 He was a junior in high school in 2001 and remembers that day all too well.